pasimoes/learning-library/developer-library/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

 2. Setup Producer microservices properties

-    You have to review the Producer microservice properties to fill the required connection properties, which at the end are the JDBC connection string and Oracle TEQ Topic Name.

-    Edit the producer configuration filling the Oracle Database Instance Name, Service Name, TNS Name, Bootstrap Servers (e.g. Oracle Database endpoint and port), and the Oracle TEQ Topic Name.
+    The Producer microservice properties required connection properties, which at the end are the JDBC connection string, are filling with the Oracle Database Instance Name, Service Name, TNS Name, Bootstrap Servers (e.g. Oracle Database endpoint and port), and the Oracle TEQ Topic Name.

     ```bash
     <copy>